TungstenRPA/Google/README.md

 # Google

-You will need to create [OAuth](https://en.wikipedia.org/wiki/OAuth) credentials to interact with Google Services.
+You will need to create [OAuth](https://en.wikipedia.org/wiki/OAuth) credentials to interact with Google Services, including Google Calendar, [Google Drive](https://developers.google.com/drive/api/v3/reference/) and many others.
 ## Google Calendar
 This robot creates events in a Google Calendar using https://developers.google.com/calendar/v3/reference/events/insert.
 Fill in the event object with all the details, and the robot will create the Event.